hinddeep/capacitor-screen-orientation/README.md

 <i> const { ScreenOrientation } = Plugins;</i> <br/>
 <i> import 'capacitor-screen-orientation' </i> <br/>

-<b> SPECIAL NOTE: Remove import 'capacitor-screen-orientation' when compiling app for Android. </b> <br/>
+<b> SPECIAL NOTE: Remove import 'capacitor-screen-orientation' when compiling app for Android and iOS.
+THe native plugin will not be invoked if you forget to remove the import statement before building for Android and iOS Platform.  </b> <br/>

 # Handle screen orientation: